jrdegbe/thamesthrive-api/docs/development/python_env.md

 ## Importing project into PyCharm

-The API and tracardi library are installed.
+The API and ThamesThrive library are installed.
 Now it is time to open IDE and run it inside code editor.
-Tracardi API depends on tracardi library we will need to reference library inside Tracardi API project.
+ThamesThrive API depends on ThamesThrive library we will need to reference library inside ThamesThrive API project.

 1. Open `PyCharm`
 2. Click `File/Open`
-3. Find and select `tracardi-api` folder
+3. Find and select `ThamesThrive-api` folder
 4. Click open project in `new window`
 5. In the right lower corner next to maser branch, select `<no-interpreter>`
 6. Click `add interpreter` and select existing environment

-Now it is time to open `tracardi library` and reference it as dependency of `tracardi-api`
+Now it is time to open `ThamesThrive library` and reference it as dependency of `ThamesThrive-api`

 1. Open `PyCharm`
 2. Click `File/Open`
-3. Find and select `tracardi` folder
+3. Find and select `ThamesThrive` folder
 4. Click open project as `attach`

 You should see something like this in your PyCharm editor.